 Have Limited liability | Have unlimited liability |

-Need to register and need for incorporate certificate | Do not need for incorporate certificate |
+Need to register and need an incorporated certificate | Do not need to incorporate certificate |

 They have to disclose their final accounts or statements | They do not need to disclose their final accounts or statements |